crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/penetration-testing-technologies/nmap-and-openvas.md

 * Nmap can also perform **network inventory, monitoring, and troubleshooting**.
 * Advanced uses include **firewall evasion, IDS testing, and raw packet manipulation**.

-#### **Why Not Just a "Security Tool"?**

-* While used heavily in cybersecurity, Nmap is also employed by **sysadmins for routine network management**, making "scanner" a more universal label.
-* It doesn’t exploit vulnerabilities (like Metasploit) but provides data for further analysis.

-**Best Description:** _Nmap is a powerful open-source network scanner used for discovery, security auditing, and network diagnostics._ This covers its primary role (scanning) while acknowledging its importance in security and administration.

 ### Technology focus: OpenVAS